particle-iot/particle-workshops/content/docs/ch2.md

 display.display();
 ```

 The begin call takes a couple of parameters.
-The first instructs the display to use the 3.3 volt line for power, and the second is the hexidecimal [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) address of the display.
+The first instructs the display to use the 3.3 volt line for power, and the second is the hexadecimal [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) address of the display.
 We'll talk more about I2C in the next session.

 After initializing the display, we'll clear it.